prob140/textbook/_chapters/Chapter_20/02_Prior_and_Posterior.md

 - $P(A \mid X \in dx)$ is essentially constant regardless of exactly where the infinitesimal interval $dx$ is placed relative to $x$.
 This constant value will be denoted $P(A \mid X = x)$.

 So for continuous $X$, we will define

 $$
 P(A \mid X = x) ~ = ~ P(A \mid X \in dx) ~ \sim ~ \frac{P(A, X \in dx)}{P(X \in dx)}
 $$

 We are assuming that the limit of the right hand side as $dx$ goes to 0 exists and doesn't depend exactly how $dx$ is defined: around $x$, or to the left of $x$, or to the right, and so on.
-This will be true under regularity conditions; you can just assume it works.
+This will be true under regularity conditions.
+You can just assume it works.

 ### Posterior Density
 Let $X$ have possible values in the unit interval and probability density function $f_X$.
 Let $H$ be the number of heads in $n$ tosses of a coin that lands heads with probability $X$.
 That is, for each $x$ suppose the conditional distribution of $H$ given $X=p$ is binomial $(n, p)$.